-One of the main benefits of bankruptcy is the automatic stay which is a court enforced “time out” that stops all collection activity, including phone calls, law suits, foreclosures, repossessions, garnishments and levies.
-The bankruptcy options for Chapter 7 and Chapter 13 debt relief are described fully on this website, but briefly:
+One of the main benefits of bankruptcy is the automatic stay, which is a court-enforced “time out” that stops all collection activity, including phone calls, lawsuits, foreclosures, repossessions, garnishments and levies.
+The bankruptcy options for Chapter 7 and Chapter 13 debt relief are described fully on this website but are summarized here:

-- Is the quickest, least expensive form of bankruptcy and stops lawsuits, garnishments, collection activity, harassing creditor calls
+- Is the quickest, least expensive form of bankruptcy and stops lawsuits, garnishments, collection activity and harassing creditor calls

-- Discharges most unsecured debts (credit cards, medical bills, etc.) if you qualify
+- Discharges most unsecured debts (including credit cards and medical bills) if you qualify

 - Is best for people who are current on secured debts (houses, cars), do not have secured debt or do not wish to keep the secured collateral

-- Is income sensitive depending on your family size and median income
+- Is income-sensitive, depending on your family size and the median income

 - Can stop foreclosures, repossessions, lawsuits, garnishments, levies, collection activity and harassing creditor calls

-- Allows you to reorganize you debt into a repayment plan
+- Allows you to reorganize your debt into a repayment plan

-- Is an effective tool for people who do not qualify for Chapter 7 due to above-median income or non-exempt assets which they want to keep
+- Is a useful tool for people who do not qualify for Chapter 7 due to above-median income or who have nonexempt assets that they want to keep

 - Can help with IRS debt